 When is Convocation and can I participate?

-The Department of Justice Studies holds two Convocations per year – December and May.
+The Department of Justice Studies typically holds two Convocations per year – December and May.
 The Convocation in December is held for students graduating in the Fall or previous summer and Convocation in May is held for student graduating in the Spring.
 We will distribute information about Convocation at the beginning of each semester.
 If you are scheduled to graduate, be sure to keep an eye out for information regarding Convocation.

 Course Information